Trials of Fire

 - 67 % negative mentions

-The monetization aspect of the game is mixed; while some users criticize it as a cash grab with misleading advertisements, others appreciate the absence of microtransactions, allowing for a more genuine gaming experience.
-Overall, the game is seen as high quality and offers good value for money, despite some gameplay complexities.
+The monetization aspect of the game has received mixed reviews; while some players criticize it as a cash grab with misleading advertisements, others appreciate the absence of microtransactions, allowing for a more genuine gaming experience.
+Overall, the game is seen as high quality and developed with passion, despite some players feeling the gameplay could be more engaging.

 “No microtransactions, so you can get a decent amount of play for your pennies.”